tillgr/audio/vue_app/README.md

 ```
 npm install
 ```
-For this Application to run properly ou need to provide the audio files from
+For this Application to run properly you need to provide the audio files from
 [FSDKaggle2018 | Zenodo](https://zenodo.org/record/2552860#.YCZS2C1oRp8).
 ([*direct Link*](https://zenodo.org/record/2552860/files/FSDKaggle2018.audio_train.zip?download=1))
 (last accessed on the 12th of February 2020)